EnochMbaebie/HackFS/README.md

 # HackFS
-Supply chain tracker is our propose case for HackFS, an ETHGlobal hackathon.
+Supply chain dapp is our propose case for HackFS, an ETHGlobal hackathon.

 # Abstract